Creating an Fn Project CLI Context to Connect to Oracle Cloud Infrastructure

 - If a repository with that name already exists in the compartment specified by

-oracle.image-compartment-id, Oracle Functions successfully pushes the image to that repository.
+oracle.image-compartment-id, OCI Functions successfully pushes the image to that repository.

 oracle.image-compartment-idand successfully pushes the image to it.